Guangdong-Hong Kong Technology Cooperation Funding Scheme (TCFS)

 - Intellectual Property (IP) Rights Ownership: lead applicant for platform projects; industry co-applicant for collaborative projects if it contributes at least 50% of the total project cost.

 TCFS invites applications for funding once a year.
 The application period in 2021 was 20 September 2021 to 19 November 2021.
 Please read the following documents before submitting an application:

 - Guide to Filling in the TCFS Application Form

 - Funding and Administrative Guidelines for Successful Applicants

 - Guide on Intellectual Property Arrangements for Research and Development Projects funded under the Innovation and Technology Fund

-Applications under Category C must be submitted simultaneously by the Hong Kong and Guangdong/Shenzhen institutions (Mainland partners) to ITC and Guangdong/Shenzhen authorities respectively.
+Applications under Category C must be submitted concurrently by both the Hong Kong and Guangdong/Shenzhen applicant organisations to ITC and Guangdong/Shenzhen authorities respectively.
 Unilateral submission will not be accepted.